 - Beat butter and brown sugar for several minutes.
 Add flour and salt, beat until thoroughly combined.
 Dump the mixture (it will be crumbly) into the prepared pan and press it evenly into the bottom of the pan.
 Bake for 15 minutes.
 When the crust has about 5 minutes left to cook, start the filling.

-- In a medium saucepan, combine butter, brown sugar, maple syrup and milk.
-Bring to a simmer, stirring occasionally and simmer for one full minute.
-Stir in the pecans and pour the filling evenly over the crust (gently spread it around with a rubber spatula so that the nuts and liquid are evenly distributed).
+Carefully pour the filling evenly over the crust (gently spread it around with a rubber spatula so that the nuts and liquid are evenly distributed).

 Return to the oven and cook for an additional 15-18 minutes.
 The mixture should be bubbling, and the very center will still be slightly jiggly, it will thicken as it cools.
 Remove from oven and sprinkle with 1/4 teaspoon salt (optional).